mlangc/mlangc.github.io/docs/_posts/2025-08-22-jmh-for-llms.markdown

 ![bar plot with benchmark results group 2](/assets/img/2025-08-22-group2-consume-array-list-benchmark.png)

 This time, there is no significant difference between the two versions.
-To avoid a virtual function call and enable inlining, even the JIT generated code for `group2ConsumeObjectArrayListHashCodes` contains a check for `Integer`, which explains why both functions have the same runtime.
+To avoid a virtual function call and enable inlining, JIT inserts a check for `Integer` even into the `Object` based version of the loop, which explains why both methods have essentially the same running time.

 Can we therefore conclude that casting overhead doesn't matter if the involved objects are accessed even in the most trivial way?
 Let's have a look at the final